-Leaves in the foliage should be growing and expanding and the roots should be expanding.
+Carrot leaves in the foliage should be growing and expanding and the roots should be expanding.
 Add water to the pie plate as necessary if water evaporates and be sure that it gets plenty of sunlight.

 Because many gardeners have such large carrot harvests and because they are also popular supermarket items, many people look for ways to best preserve their carrots.
-Fresh carrots can last for several weeks in the refrigerator or other cool environment.
+Fresh carrots can last for several weeks in the refrigerator or other cool environments.
 After that, they need to be cooked or frozen (or both!).